Appearance and Size

 Prevention is key.
 Learn how to manage encounters safely using non-lethal deterrents.

 Polar Bears: A Guide to Safety is a 27-minute video that contains important information on how people can reduce their chance of encountering a polar bear and how to best respond if they do meet a bear.
 Polar Bears: a Guide to Safety was a collaborative effort of the Safety in Bear Country Society with many people knowledgeable about staying safe in polar bear country, including Inuit elders and polar bear hunters, other northern residents, research scientists, wildlife managers, and bear viewing operators.

 Click here to read the script in English.

 Polar Bears: a Guide to Safety is available in English, French and Inuktitut.
-Video or DVD formats can be purchased from Distribution Access online or by calling 1-800-665-4121.
-They can be purchased for home use or with Public Presentation Rights (PPR), which means they are licenced to allow showings to non-paying audiences.
-Buy at Kodiak Wildlife Products Inc.
+Video or DVD formats can be purchased from Kodiak Wildlife Products Inc. They can be purchased for home use or with Public Presentation Rights (PPR), which means they are licenced to allow showings to non-paying audiences.